IjzerenHein/famous-flex/tutorials/FlexScrollView.md

 # Collection layout

 Any layout can be selected into the FlexScrollView.
-Even layouts that do not support scrolling can be selected, in that case scrolling is disabled.
-For instance, to use the multi-cell CollectionLayout instead of the default ListLayout use:
+Even layouts that do not support scrolling can be selected (in that case scrolling is disabled).
+For instance, to use the multi-cell CollectionLayout layout use:

 ```javascript
 var CollectionLayout = require('famous-flex/layouts/CollectionLayout');